shubham1710/ByteWalk/README.md

 6) Registeration system is complete with password reset option available to users.
 7) Users can edit their profile with their profile pic and a short bio about them.
 8) Users can view other users profile and can send them friend requests.
-9) Users can send friend request, cancel requests, accept requests, reject requests or even unfriend their friends.
+9) Users can send Friend Requests, Cancel Requests, Accept Requests, Ignore Requests or even unfriend your friends.
 10) Users are given suggestions for new friends based on mutual friendships.

 Technologies used :-